AleksandrShadrin/di.zig/README.md

 * Transients: New instance every time.
 * Scoped Services: Manage lifetimes within scopes.
 * Generics Support: Work with generic types smoothly.
-* Use factories to make abstractions
 * Error Handling: Gracefully handle errors when creating/allocating services
-* Object management: The service provider is responsible for deallocating objects.
-Add your custom `deinit` function, which will be automatically called when the object is deinitialized.
+* Object Management: Implement your own logic for deinitializing resources, which will be called by the service provider when freeing resources.
+Here [example](https://github.com/AleksandrShadrin/di.zig/blob/main/examples/deinit.zig)
+* Thread Safety: The service provider guarantees that singleton resolving is thread-safe.
+For other usage if you need thread safety use scopes.
+* Support custom allocators for scopes

 # 🛠️ Installation